Published by Christina Riley. Last Updated on November 22, 2023.

-Mingo Falls is an incredible place to visit within the Qualla Boundary of the Cherokee Nation in Western North Carolina.
+Mingo Falls is an incredible waterfall in Cherokee and is one of our favorite places to visit in Western North Carolina.

 Meaning “Big Bear” in Cherokee and standing at 120 feet, it’s one of the tallest and most beautiful waterfalls in North Carolina‘s Smoky Mountains.
 This cascading masterpiece is worth the many steps you take to reach it!